Chapter 17.25

 17.25.070 Mitigation standards.

-A. Activities that adversely affect fish and wildlife habitat conservation areas and/or their buffers should generally be avoided through site design, including clustering.
-Unavoidable impacts to designated species or habitats shall be compensated for through habitat creation, restoration and/or enhancement to achieve no net loss of habitat functions and values in accordance with the purpose and goals of this chapter.
+A. Activities that adversely affect fish and wildlife habitat conservation areas and/or their buffers should generally be avoided through site design.
+Unavoidable impacts to designated species or habitats shall be mitigated for following the mitigation sequencing in CMC 17.21.087 and compensated for through habitat creation, restoration, and/or enhancement to achieve no net loss of habitat functions and values in accordance with the purpose and goals of this chapter.

-B. When compensatory mitigation is required, the applicant shall submit a mitigation plan with sufficient information to demonstrate that the proposed activities are logistically feasible, constructible, ecologically sustainable, and likely to succeed.
-Specific information to be provided in the plan shall include, but not be limited to:
+B. When compensatory mitigation is required, the applicant shall submit a habitat management and mitigation plan with sufficient information to demonstrate that the proposed activities are logistically feasible, constructible, ecologically sustainable, and likely to succeed.
+In addition to the information required in CMC 17.21.087, specific information to be provided in the habitat management and mitigation plan shall include, but not be limited to:

 C. Required mitigation shall be completed as soon as possible following activities that will disturb fish and wildlife habitat conservation areas and during the appropriate season.
 Mitigation shall be completed prior to use or occupancy of the activity or development.
 Construction of mitigation projects shall be timed to reduce impacts to existing wildlife and flora.

 D. The director shall have authority to require monitoring of mitigation activities and submittal of annual monitoring reports to ensure and document that the goals and objectives of the mitigation are met.
 The frequency and duration of the monitoring shall be based on the specific needs of the project as determined by the mitigation plan.
 [Ord.
+1122B § 16, 2025; Ord.
 849B § 6, 2009.]

 A. Development standards for adjacent development shall minimize adverse effects on the fish and wildlife habitat conservation areas, including water bodies, and shall include:

-2. Fencing shall be provided at the perimeter of residential development to limit domestic animal entry into conservation areas and buffer areas.
+2. Fencing shall be provided at the perimeter of residential development when exclusion from the critical areas is recommended.

 B. Management of surface runoff from adjacent land shall minimize adverse effects on fish and wildlife habitat conservation areas’ ecological functions and shall include:

-2. Runoff should be routed to infiltration systems, to the maximum extent feasible, to provide groundwater interflow recharge to water bodies and to limit overland flow and erosion.
+3. Runoff should be routed to treatment and infiltration systems, to the maximum extent feasible, to provide pollutant removal, groundwater interflow recharge to water bodies, and to limit overland flow and erosion.

-3. Surface or piped storm water should be routed to existing conveyances or to other areas, wherever hydraulic gradients allow.
-Where storm water is routed to water bodies, system design shall assure that erosion and sedimentation will be avoided to the maximum extent feasible.
+4. Surface or piped storm water should be routed to existing conveyances or to other areas, wherever hydraulic gradients allow.
+Where storm water is routed to water bodies, system design shall ensure that pollutants, erosion, and sedimentation will be controlled and avoided to the maximum extent feasible.

 C. In order to maintain effective buffer conditions and functions, a vegetation management plan shall be required for all buffer areas established to include: